-Read about how one of our experienced criminal solicitors represented a client charged with unlawful entry into enclosed land.
+Discover how one of our experienced criminal defence solicitors represented a client charged with unlawful entry into enclosed land.

-Client enters house of victim in an intoxicated state
+Client unlawfully enters house of victim in an intoxicated state

-PG was wandering the backstreets of Western Sydney whilst being heavily intoxicated by methamphetamine.
-PG climbed through the kitchen window of the victim’s house, to which the victim’s 17-year-old daughter was upstairs.
+PG wandered the backstreets of the suburbs of Western Sydney whilst heavily intoxicated by methamphetamine.
+PG climbed through the kitchen window of the victim’s house.
+The victim’s 17-year-old daughter was upstairs.
 When the victim’s son came home, PG picked up a toolbox and ran away down the road.
 The victim’s son chased him down the road but lost sight of PG.

 The police arrived a short time later and found PG sleeping down the road from the victim’s house.
-He was arrested and spent the next week in an intoxicated state.
+They arrested him, and he spent the next week in an intoxicated state.

-He had completed a diploma and had attempted to build new social and professional relationships in community-based activities.
-He was given a suspended sentence on the condition that he enters into a good behaviour bond.
+He completed a diploma and attempted to build new social and professional relationships in community-based activities.
+The Local Court magistrate gave him a suspended sentence on the condition that he entered into a good behaviour bond.

 If you have been charged with break and enter offences, speak to an experienced Sydney criminal lawyer.
 Call us on (02) 9261 4281 to book a free initial consultation.
 We’re also on a 24-hour phone / text at: 0421 373 961